-- 1. The city may not enter into any lease agreement until and unless the city obtains assurance that such operator (and those acting on its behalf) have adequate insurance.
+- 3. Provide that the covenants and representations relating to the indemnification provision shall survive the term of any agreement and continue in full force and effect as to the party's responsibility to indemnify. - B. Insurance. - 1.
+The city may not enter into any lease agreement until and unless the city obtains assurance that such operator (and those acting on its behalf) have adequate insurance.
 At a minimum, the following requirements must be satisfied: - a.
 A telecommunications facility operator shall not commence construction or operation of the facility without obtaining all insurance required under this section and approval of such insurance by the risk manager of the city, nor shall a communications facility operator allow any contractor or subcontractor to commence work on its contract or subcontract until all similar such insurance required of the same has been obtained and approved.
 The required insurance must be obtained and maintained for the entire period the communications facility is in existence.
-If the operator, its contractors or subcontractors do not have the required insurance, the city may order such entities to stop operations until the insurance is obtained and approved.
+If the operator, its contractors or subcontractors do not have the required insurance, the city may order such entities to stop operations until the insurance is obtained and approved. - b.

-- b.
 Certificates of insurance, reflecting evidence of the required insurance, shall be filed with the risk manager.
 For entities that are entering the market, the certificates shall be filed prior to the commencement of construction and once a year thereafter, and as provided below in the event of a lapse in coverage. - c.
 These certificates shall contain a provision that coverages afforded under these policies will not be canceled until at least thirty (30) days prior written notice has been given to the city.
 Policies shall be issued by companies authorized to do business under the laws of the State of Florida. - d.
-In the event that the insurance certificate provided indicates that the insurance shall terminate or lapse during the period of the lease agreement with the city, then in that event, the communications facility operator shall furnish, at least thirty (30) days prior to the expiration of the date of such insurance, a renewed certificate of insurance as proof that equal and like coverage for the balance of the period. - C. Comprehensive general liability.
+In the event that the insurance certificate provided indicates that the insurance shall terminate or lapse during the period of the lease agreement with the city, then in that event, the communications facility operator shall furnish, at least thirty (30) days prior to the expiration of the date of such insurance, a renewed certificate of insurance as proof that equal and like coverage for the balance of the period. - 2.
+Comprehensive general liability.
 A communications facility operator and its contractors or subcontractors engaged in work on the operator's behalf, shall maintain minimum insurance to cover liability bodily injury and property damage.
 Exposures to be covered are: premises, operations, and certain contracts.
 Coverage shall be written on an occurrence basis and shall be included, as applicable, in the lease agreement between the city and the telecommunications facility operator.